amazon-science/pizza-semantic-parsing-dataset/CODE_OF_CONDUCT.md

+// Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.

+// SPDX-License-Identifier: CC-BY-NC-4.0

 ## Code of Conduct
 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact